carlsednaoui/add-to-calendar-buttons/README.md

       options: {
         class: 'my-class',

-        // You need to pass an ID.
-If you don't, one will be generated for you.
+        // You can pass an ID.
+If you don't, one will be generated for you
         id: 'my-id'
       },
       data: {